-From the power flow/contingency analysis, additional Network Transmission upgrades were identified for the integration of GI #624 in addition to the Energy Resource generation interconnection facilities.
-Listed below are the required transmission facilities to interconnect the Project for NRIS:
+From the power flow/contingency analysis, no additional Network Transmission upgrades were identified for the integration of GI #625 in addition to the Energy Resource generation interconnection facilities.

-IPC projects queue GI #530, GI #549, GI #551, GI #557, GI #567, GI #570, GI #588, GI #590, GI #604, GI #605, GI #613, GI #614, GI #620, and GI #621 are senior queued projects in the affected area of IPC's transmission system.
-Idaho Power studied GI #624 with all Network Upgrades identified for senior queued projects as in-service.
-Changes to senior queued projects including withdrawal from the queue, may trigger a restudy associated with GI #624 Network Resource, NR, service.
+IPC projects queue GI #530, GI #549, GI #551, GI #557, GI #567, GI #570, GI #588, GI #590, GI #604, GI #605, GI #613, GI #614, GI #620, GI #621, and GI #624 are senior queued projects in the affected area of IPC's transmission system.
+Idaho Power studied GI #625 with all Network Upgrades identified for senior queued projects as in-service.
+Appendix B contains a list of contingent transmission facility upgrades associated with senior queued projects and their estimated costs.
+Changes to senior queued projects including withdrawal from the queue, may trigger a restudy associated with GI #625 Network Resource, NR, service.